 What kind of bird is a kiwi?
-Description of characteristics, ecology and habitat Flightless birds of New Zealand
+An updated explanation of its characteristics, ecology, and habitat.
+A flightless bird of New Zealand.

 birds